 Informatics Design Course

-Learn practical knowledge and skills, from planning and designing Smartphone apps and e-learning content, to programming.
+Learn practical knowledge and skills, from smartphone app and e-Learning content planning and design to programming.

-Learning to use the cloud and develop systems to respond to the latest business needs
+Learn how to utilize the cloud and develop systems

 Graduate career paths